 The venerable white tee is a fundamental part of a man’s armour, like good shoes, a decent haircut, and shining pearly whites.

 This foundational item is in plentiful supply, with a range of cuts and weaves for fussy or oddly shaped dressers.
 As a cornerstone of the male wardrobe, most guys can and should get well acquainted with them at some point.
-White tees are a low-cost staple that you can wear with just about anything.
+White t-shirts are a low-cost staple that you can wear with just about anything.

 They are common features on both the casual and formal end of the spectrum.
 The weather is no obstacle to the ubiquitous white tee either, as you can layer or delayer as the thermometer changes.
 It’s always a safe bet to own several in your rotation.
 Regularly chuck out the ones that start to look a bit flogged, and you’ll always look on top of your game.

-You might be thinking white tees are as boring as it gets, but finding ways to incorporate them is about as straightforward as vegemite on toast.
+You might be thinking white tees are as boring as it gets, but finding ways to incorporate them is about as straightforward as Vegemite on toast.